NaturalInflux/arc-raiders-countdown-bot/SYSTEM_DOCUMENTATION.md

    - Includes Bitcoin (BTC), Ethereum (ETH), and Monero (XMR) addresses
    - Ephemeral response for privacy

+## Developer Tools

+### Command Line Scripts
+1. **`node add-message.js "message"`**
+   - Adds a custom message for the next countdown post
+   - Message is used once and then deleted
+   - All servers get the same message on the next post
+   - Developer/hoster only - not available as Discord command

+2. **`./monitor`**
+   - View basic monitoring data and PM2 status
+   - Shows current server count and last update time

 ## Core Functions

 ### Configuration Management